Holo-Host/saltmine/spec.md

 **FOR CLOSED ALPHA**

-* If the POSTed email does not already have a salt associated with it, we will generate one and store it associated with the email address.
+* If the POSTed email does not already have a salt associated with it, we will generate one, or accept an incoming salt, and store it associated with the email address.
 * If the POSTed email does already have a salt associated with it, then we will return it.

 ### HTTP Request